-The difference though, is that the child’s brain is doing this at a much higher rate.
+The difference though is that the child’s brain is doing this at a much higher rate.
 Neurons are being born wholesale and new connections are formed and cemented in no time at all.

-That’s why a child is able to learn to walk and to pick up new languages in such astonishing speed.
+That’s why a child is able to learn to walk and to pick up new languages at such astonishing speed.
 And it’s also why they can pick up bad habits, phobias and other less desirable traits at this age too.